hgld/utba/content/mentoring.md

 We hope to be announcing a modified program soon.

-Future Program described below will be available when social distancing rules are relaxed by our Provincial and Municipal governments.
+The program,  described below,  will be available when social distancing rules are relaxed by our Provincial and Municipal governments.

-the program consists of a minimum of 7 mentoring sessions throughout the beekeeping season between an experienced UTBA beekeeper/mentor and one to three new beekeepers eager to get some hands-on beekeeping practice and knowledge.
+The program consists of a minimum of 7 mentoring sessions throughout the beekeeping season between an experienced UTBA beekeeper/mentor and one to three new beekeepers eager to get some hands-on beekeeping practice and knowledge.
 The mentorship sessions will take place either in the mentor’s beeyard/apiary or at the hives owned by the new beekeeper (mentee).

 We hope that this hands-on approach will give new beekeepers the confidence they need to successfully manage their own apiaries, pursue beekeeping over the long term and perhaps even become mentors themselves.